 I always assumed preeclampsia was concerning only while you were pregnant.
-I had no idea that a mama could become preeclamptic up to SIX WEEKS after giving birth.
-I also had no idea that postpartum preeclampsia was going to become an intimate part of my recovery from baby #4.
+I had no idea a mama could become preeclamptic up to SIX WEEKS after giving birth.
+I also had no idea postpartum preeclampsia was going to become an intimate part of my recovery from baby #4.

 I was 36 weeks —entering the home stretch.
 I went from being a tired, pregnant mama of 3 (soon to be 4) to a miserable, achy monster overnight.
 Everything hurt.
 I couldn’t sit, stand, lay, sleep, or do anything without pain.
 An additional 20 pounds of baby weight suddenly appeared out of nowhere.
 I was swollen from head to toe.
 I looked like a cartoon character who had been inflated with an air pump.

 At 36 weeks and 2 days, I went into labor—consistent contractions but no progress.
 I was given fluids and a shot to calm the contractions.
 They said it was merely uterine irritability.
 My blood pressure was elevated, but not to the point of concern.
 The doctor attributed it to overall stress on my body and the contractions.
 I went home exhausted and still in pain.

 Two days later, my water broke.
 My little beauty was born via c-section at 36 weeks and 4 days weighing 7 pounds 6 ounces–not what anyone would call a typical premie.
 She was perfect.
 No issues.
 I was feeling amazing for just having my fourth baby/third C-section.
 Recovery was more relaxed this time.
 I was up and moving with minimal pain.
 However, my blood pressure was still elevated, and I was swollen to the point of discomfort.
 Swelling has always accompanied my pregnancies, so I assumed it would start going down soon.